 Price: $35 adult / $29 concession / $25 child (15 & under)

-There is also a visitor center which has thousands of artifacts unique to North Head Quarantine Station.
+There is also a visitor centre that has thousands of artifacts unique to North Head Quarantine Station.

 Sunday – Thursday: 10am – 4pm / Friday & Saturday: 10am – 8pm